 Avatar: A profile and template built to understand your target market and ideal customer.

 It takes into consideration what your customer, follower and prospect get out of the deal.

 It answers the “what’s in it for me?” question.
 And ultimately this is what your customers and prospects want to know.

 In order to answer your audience with an effective marketing message you have to know who you’re speaking to.

 You don’t want to sell meat to vegetarians.

 Do you know who your ideal avatar is?
 Do you know who your followers and average customers are?
 Do you know what they want or what they need?
 Do you know what they’re looking for?

 That’s it.
 Karen’s customers, clients and even cold prospects find out quickly what she offers and why.
 She provides skincare treatments to build your confidence.

 It’s laser-focused (pun intended) and speaks directly to her target market.

-To really design a message that speaks directly to your target market you need to spend some time getting to know your target market.
+To really design a marketing message that speaks directly to your target market you need to spend some time getting to know your target market.